hydrocodes/hydRopUrban/README.md

 `hydRopUrban` is an R package for preliminary hydrological design of urban drainage infraestructure. `hydRopUrban` seeks to help non-expert R users in automating calculations in urban hydrology.

 ## 2. What is hydRopUrban for?
-Seven main functions are implemented in `hydRopUrban`.
+Eight main functions are implemented in `hydRopUrban`.
 Their applications cover the topics of empirical and deterministic urban hydrology based on wide-used theory.

 The main functions are:
 - `rational()`: Estimation of discharge hydrograph by the standard rational method with a triangular hydrograph with a recession of 1xTc, without considering a storm duration (Mulvany, 1851; Kuichling, 1889).